bruml2/bruml2.github.io/_posts/2020-02-28-An-exciting-day.md

 the building and deploying of the app.
 The deploying was done to a Github Pages site, something that was new to me.
 So I've been at work learning about Github Pages with this site as first fruits.
-(It's also giving me a chance to become familiar with Jekyll, a static site generator integrated into Githu Pages.)
+(It's also giving me a chance to become familiar with Jekyll, a static site generator integrated into Github Pages.)

 Further goals for the day: